nthallen/arp-das/mkrtkit/README.txt

 identify other packages that are required.
 In this case (only) the version should be bumped if any of the required packages has been updated. mkrtkitarch should be responsible for that.

+UPDATING ANOTHER NODE

+Now that we have the latest archives, how do we update?
+  Look through /var/huarp/pkg to see what packages are installed Check against reference node to see if new versions are available If so, remove old version(s) and install new version
+    Remove: Go through MANIFESTs
+      For each file and line, remove
+      For dirs, remove in reverse order only if empty
+    Install: just unpack the new archive

+  Look through /var/huarp/pkg, sorting by package and version Determine latest version of each package
+  Compare to available archives on reference node
+  If update exists
+    Remove old versions
+    Install new version

+  Should also check package dependencies.
+It is possible that a new version of an existing package (e.g. gse) might reference a new package.
+That means we should build a dependency tree.
+  That may be overkill.
+Just need to check dependencies for each installed package and install any missing packages.
+Rinse and repeat.

+  Should also check package dependencies.
+It is possible that a new version of an existing package (e.g. gse) might reference a new package.
+That means we should build a dependency tree.
+  That may be overkill.
+Just need to check dependencies for each installed package and install any missing packages.
+Rinse and repeat.

+  If I skip the remove step for now and leave the old configuration information, I can always clean up the installation at a later date.